jrief/django-websocket-redis/docs/usage.rst

     message = RedisMessage('Hello World')
     redis_publisher.pipeline_publish_message(message)

+A traditional publish_message call with 10 users above would make 20 network round trips to Redis.
+The pipeline_publish_message method, however, only makes 1 network round trip to Redis to push a single message to the 10 users.

 Publish for Broadcast, User, Group and Session
 ----------------------------------------------
 A Websocket initialized with the URL ``ws://www.example.com/ws/foobar?publish-broadcast``,